teamputtygen/hn-docs/docs/training/gridka/accounts.rst

 email address and password you provided.

-When you are logged into the Exoscale portal, do the :ref:`exoscale-ssh-config` to allow you to log into your virtual machines via SSH.
+When you are logged into the Exoscale portal, do the :ref:`exoscale-ssh-config` to allow you to access your virtual machines via SSH.